When Noise Levels are Excessive in the Workplace

 Every year, over twenty-two million workers are exposed to potentially damaging noise levels in their workplace.
 You’re probably not surprised since those working with manufacturing equipment, power generators, aircraft, heavy equipment, saws, drills, emergency vehicles, and work on construction sites and oil and gas drilling sites are all frequently exposed to excessive noise levels.

 When noise levels are not safe, hearing loss will creep in for your employers and high fines will reap the benefits.
-In 2017, U.S. businesses paid around $1.5 million in penalties for not protecting workers from high noise levels.
+In 2017, U.S. businesses paid around $1.5 million in penalties for not employing adequate safety measures to protect workers from high noise levels.

 Once it’s gone, it’s gone.